 Cynthia Clampitt

 Cynthia Clampitt is a writer, speaker, geographer, and food historian.
-She is the author of Midwest Maize: How Corn Shaped the U.S. Heartland, as well as of the award-winning travel narrative, Waltzing Australia.
+Her most recent book is Destination Heartland: A Guide to Discovering the Midwest’s Remarkable History.
+Her books on food history are Midwest Maize: How Corn Shaped the U.S. Heartland and Pigs, Pork, and Heartland Hogs: From Wild Boar to Baconfest.
 In addition, she has written textbooks for almost every major educational publisher in the U.S., including the Colonial Williamsburg Foundation and National Geographic Learning.

-In addition to the Society of Midland Authors, Clampitt is a member of the Society of Women Geographers, Culinary Historians of Chicago, the Midwest History Association, and the Association of Food Journalists.
-Her love of geography and food history has taken her to 37 countries on six continents.
+In addition to the Society of Midland Authors, Clampitt is a member of the Society of Women Geographers, Culinary Historians of Chicago, and the Midwestern History Association.
+Her love of geography and food history has taken her to 37 countries on six continents, though she is now focused increasingly on the American Midwest.
+For more on Clampitt’s work, visit: http://www.worldplate.com.